catkin/catkin_tools/docs/mechanics.rst

 ===================

 This chapter defines the organization, composition, and use of Catkin workspaces.
-Catkin workspaces enable rapid simulatnous building and executing of numerous interdependent projects.
+Catkin workspaces enable rapid simultaneous building and executing of numerous interdependent projects.
-These projects do not need to share the sme buildtool, but they do need to be able to either build or install to a FHS tree.
+These projects do not need to share the same build tool, but they do need to be able to either build or install to a FHS tree.

 Unlike integrated development environments (IDEs) which normally only manage single projects, the purpose of Catkin is to enable the simultaneous compilation of numerous independently-authored projects.